Tide Trader

 As the ecosystem grows, Tide Trader remains the overnight core while Wave Trader handles the intraday branch.

-Wave Trader is being built as the intraday branch of the ecosystem.
-It is intended to focus on same-session opportunity, cleaner intraday structure, and more immediate execution context than Tide Trader.
+Wave Trader is the intraday branch of the ecosystem.
+It focuses on same-session opportunity, cleaner intraday structure, and more immediate execution context than Tide Trader.

 The goal is to create a dedicated product for users who want a structured intraday workflow instead of repurposing an overnight report for a different job.